1. Skip to content

 Kasia Piskorek puffs with exertion as she hoists the heavy sandbag onto a wheelbarrow, then wipes the sweat off her forehead with the back of her hand.
 The young woman tells DW that she is relieved she got any sand at all.

-Piskorek wants to protect her home in the city of Wroclaw in southwestern Poland.
-Her house is in an idyllically quiet, green part of the city that is almost entirely surrounded by two arms of the Oder river, which could merge to form a vast lake as floodwaters continue to rise.
+Piskorek is trying to protect her home, which sits in an idyllically quiet, green part of Wroclaw, in southwestern Poland, almost entirely surrounded by two arms of the Oder River, which could merge to form a vast lake as floodwaters continue to rise.

 Residents of Wroclaw are using sandbags to protect their propertyImage: Marta Thor/DW

-The city provided 26 tons of sand free of charge and delivered it to a former streetcar depot for residents to come and pick up as much as they need.
+The city has provided 26 tons of sand, free of charge, and delivered it to a former streetcar depot for residents to come and pick up as much as they need.

-The sand for the city's residents is just one of several measures, explains coordinator Adela Jakielaszek from the NGO Tratwa.
+The sand is just one of several measures available at the former depot, explains coordinator Adela Jakielaszek from the NGO Tratwa.
+There's also relief aid for the flood victims from the Lower Silesia region.

 Cities and towns such as Klodzko, Ladek-Zdroj and Glucholazy — all in southwestern Poland — have been particularly badly hit by the floods.
-Bridges were washed away, the old parts of the towns were inundated, people were made homeless overnight.
-Some people are missing; some have lost their lives.
+Bridges were washed away, the old parts of the towns were inundated and people were made homeless overnight.
+Some people are still missing, while other have lost their lives.

 "People from all over Poland are trying to help and have contacted us," says Jakielaszek.
 More than 200 volunteers offered their assistance on Monday.

 Pranav Kelkar from India normally works for an IT company.
-Yesterday, he was shoveling sand into bags to help locals protect their propertyImage: Marta Thor/DW
+Yesterday, he was shoveling sand into bags to help locals protect their propertiesImage: Marta Thor/DW

 One of them is Pranav Kelkar.
 The 25-year-old from India came to study in Poland three years ago and now works for an IT company.
 He's been shoveling sand into bags to help victims of the flood.